ServiceStackApps/redis-geo/README.md

     $ cd redis-3.2.0
     $ make

-Which will build the `redis-server` binaries that can be run locally or you can optionally install it as a service that's globally available and automatically started on each boot with:
+This will build the `redis-server` binaries that can be run locally.
+To also install it as a service that's globally available and automatically started on each boot, run:

     $ sudo make install
     $ cd utils